 But if you don’t notify it, because you won’t see it from the ground with a physical inspection, again, that could actually go as wear and tear eventually, or being barred by statute for happening too long go.

 And then shingles do tear.

-The cost of repair or replace is most likely covered under your policy.
-The problem is most homeowners don’t see it, they let it go too long and then time happens.
-And then when time happens, that’s when you get barred from actually filing a claim.
+The cost of repair or replacement is most likely covered under your policy.
+The problem is most homeowners don’t see it, they let it go too long, and then time happens.
+And then when the time happens, that’s when you get barred from actually filing a claim.

 PRO TIP: You really should consider probably on an annual or minimum, once every other year, having it inspected.
 But with the statute of limitations being so short today with six months, it might be a good idea to inspect, let’s say, every fall.